 One side effect of dementia is inappropriate comments.
 Here are 3 outrageous things people with dementia say and how to respond.

-Hoarding is an extreme "collecting" behavior seen in some people who have Alzheimer's disease and obsessive-compulsive tendencies.
-There are some tips that caregivers and family member can try to mitigate these behaviors.
+Hoarding is an extreme “collecting” behavior seen in some people who have Alzheimer's disease and obsessive-compulsive tendencies.
+Fortunately, there are some strategies that caregivers and family members can use to help manage these behaviors.

 - Both of my parents have dementia.
 How can I handle their outbursts?